All Episodes

 Thank you.

-And something you brought about up early uh in the uh in the show with this 12 billion dollars that he wants to spend now of money that we don't have on community colleges.
+Hey, Rush, you know, diving into this how long does it play issue and something you brought up early in the show with this $12 billion that he wants to spend now of money that we don't have on community colleges.

-And you know, part of my thought process is uh, you know, number one, we're not giving uh basic education to our kids at the high school level.
+And, you know, part of my thought process is, you know, number one, we're not giving a basic education to our kids at the high school level.

 So what's happening is community colleges are taking the place really of what kids used to get in high school.